LegoIready/tycoon/README.md

 # tycoon
-Base code for a potential tycoon-style game.
+Base code for a potential tycoon-style game.</br>
+Hello, and welcome to my first GitHub repository, where I will be developing a tycoon game in HTML, JavaScript, CSS, and possibly some other languages while also getting acquainted with the GitHub editor and GitHub pages.